oxiEva/cypress-project-university/README.md

 🌳 Cypress
 ---

 This project uses [Cypress](https://www.cypress.io/) for end-to-end testing.
-We are working with [Saude demo](https://www.saucedemo.com//)
+We are working with [Sauce demo](https://www.saucedemo.com//)

 ## Getting Started